Chengwei1017/IterOptEmis/Readme.md

 https://doi.org/10.1016/j.scitotenv.2024.176824

 * Contact
-For any questions, please contact my supervisor: fmyang#scu.edu.cn, or me: lcw#cdaes.cn.
+We hope our work helps, for any questions or suggestions, please contact my supervisor: fmyang#scu.edu.cn, or me: lcw#cdaes.cn.